Roni Horn: Installations

 The "Library of Water" is housed in a former library building in Stykkisholmur on the west coast of Iceland.
 Horn noticed the building in the 1990s.
 It is located at the high point of the town, overlooking the harbour and the sea.
 It was conceived by Horn in 2004 as a sculpture installation and a community center.

 In 2004, Hauser & Wirth in London was the location of an installation by Horn entitled Agua Viva for the exhibition Rings of Lispector.
 The installation consisted of interconnecting rubber tiles into which fragments of text from Hélène Cixous' English translation of Clarice Lispector's Agua Viva (The Stream of Life) were embedded into the floor in contrasting shades of tan-colored rubber.
 Horn manipulated passages of the text to shape partial and overlapping rings and loops, playing with the order and coherence of Lispector's text.
 The rubber floor's dimensions at Hauser & Wirth London were approximately 1,500 square feet, with each rubber tile 69 inches square.
 It contained 25 "rubber floor drawings" with additional plain tiles so that the piece would fit wall to wall.

-Hélène Cixous penned the accompanying monograph for the installation.
+Hélène Cixous wrote the accompanying monograph for the installation.